doublesecretagency/craft-googlemaps/docs/dynamic-maps/README.md

 | [Coordinates](/models/coordinates/)                     | ✅ | ✅ | ✅ |
 | [Elements](https://craftcms.com/docs/3.x/elements.html) | ❌ | ✅ | ✅ |
 | [Address Models](/models/address-model/)                | ❌ | ✅ | ✅ |

+## Managing JavaScript Assets

+When using dynamic maps, a trio of JavaScript assets will be automatically loaded:

+ - Google Maps JavaScript API
+ - A local JS file to manage dynamic maps
+ - A local JS file representing a dynamic map object

+These files are all loaded automatically by default, but that is easy to override.
+You do ultimately have full control over how and when these files will be loaded.

+For more information, see the guide on [Loading JavaScript...](/guides/loading-javascript/)